 Modern agriculture has provided plenty of safe and cheap food to many of us in the West.
 However, this comes at a great cost.
 Our modern, globalized food production system can be described as an industry that transforms fossil fuels into cheap food.
 We use fossil fuels for fertilizer, pesticides and transportation and to create monocultures of crops at ever larger scales.
 However, monocultures don’t exist in nature, eco-systems are diverse to be resilient.
 Our current production methods are unsustainable since they contribute to climate change and we’re running out of fossil fuels.
-Other unsustainable practices are the ever increasing need for cropland which leads to deforestation, the loss of topsoil, the depletion of groundwater reserves, methane emissions by our livestock, its negative impact on biodiversity and the overfishing in the oceans.
+Other unsustainable practices are the ever increasing need for cropland which leads to deforestation, the degradation of soil, the depletion of groundwater reserves, methane emissions by our livestock, its negative impact on biodiversity and the overfishing in the oceans.

 To make things worse, much of our food is processed by short-term profit seeking companies who are incentivized to make food ever cheaper to improve margins.
 Squeezing money out of ever longer supply chains inevitably leads to environmental and social costs that are externalized.
 Adding cheaper ingredients to food – such as sugar, fat or water – is another result.